docelic/amber-introduction/README.md

 Supported template languages are [slang](https://github.com/jeromegn/slang) (default) and [ecr](https://crystal-lang.org/api/0.21.1/ECR.html).
 (But any languages can be used; more on that can be found below in [Template Languages](#template_languages).)

 Slang is extremely elegant, but very different from the traditional perception of HTML.
-ECR is HTML-like, very similar to Ruby ERB, and also mediocre when compared to slang, but it may be the best choice for your application if you intend to use some HTML site template (e.g. from [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.
+ECR is HTML-like, very similar to Ruby ERB, and also much less efficient than slang, but it may be the best choice for your application if you intend to use some HTML site template (e.g. from [themeforest](https://themeforest.net/)) whose pages are in HTML + CSS or SCSS.
 (Or you could also try [html2slang](https://github.com/docelic/html2slang/) which converts the bulk of HTML pages into slang will relatively good accuracy.)

 Supported ORM models are [granite](https://github.com/amberframework/granite-orm) (default) and [crecto](https://github.com/Crecto/crecto).

 Granite is Amber's native, nice, and effective ORM model where you mostly write your own SQL.
 For example, all search queries typically look like `YourModel.all("WHERE field1 = ?
 AND field2 = ?", [value1, value2])`.
 But it also has belongs/has relations, and some other little things.
-(If you have by chance known and loved [Class::DBI](http://search.cpan.org/~tmtm/Class-DBI-v3.0.17/lib/Class/DBI.pm) for Perl, it might remind you of it in some ways.)

 Supported migrations engine is [micrate](https://github.com/amberframework/micrate).
 (But any migrations engines can be used; more on that can be found below in [Custom Migrations Engine](#custom_migrations_engine).)